Have you ever had motion sickness before? You can get dizzy and nauseous and it’s not a very fun feeling.

 A term that was common at the start of the pandemic was “the new normal.”

 I don’t like that term.
 To me, saying something is “the new normal” is misleading and discouraging.
 It implies that things will always be the way they are right now.

 Let me assure you that life will return to normal.

 How do I know?
 Because history tells us it does.

-These sorts of events have a tendency to make us reexamine what is important in our lives as well.
+The optimist in me notices that events like what we’ve experienced the past couple of years have a tendency to make us reexamine what is important in our lives as well.

-It is a certainty that life will return to normal and be potentially better than it was before the outbreak.
+It is a certainty that life will return to normal and I’m optimistic it’ll be better than it was before.